phlummox/assumpta/DEVELOPMENT.md

 'test matrixes', and has obviously had less thought put into its design;
-but it's faster, seems to do a better job of cacheing build artifacts, and lets you use any Docker image you like to run tests in (unlike Travis CI, which only has a set number of support environments).
+but it's faster, seems to do a better job of cacheing build artifacts, and lets you use any Docker image you like to run tests in (unlike Travis CI, which only has a fixed set of supported environments).

 If anyone wants to suggest things which might make the source tree more friendly to cabal-users, feel free to let me know.